 The Christmas period is an opportune time to ramp up your marketing efforts with fitting marketing promotions.
 Think about introducing holiday-themed offers and events to get your brand noticed ahead of the competition and more sales.

 Keep track of possible tax deductions on expenses

 With the year coming to a close, you may be tempted to splash the cash with Christmas celebrations.
 Before you go too hard, make sure you speak to your accountant or bookkeeper.
 They should be able to tell you if expenses such as the office Christmas party, client gifts and staff bonuses are tax deductible.

 Enjoy a more relaxed Christmas season with a little forward planning and start the new year on a firm financial foot.
-For more timely business practical management advice, speak to one of our trusted advisors at Stones Sharp today.
+For more timely and practical business management advice, speak to one of our trusted advisors at Stones Sharp today.